 Most business intelligence solutions allow you to visualize your data, and APEX is no different.

-In terms of historic data, Oracle APEX is able to plot information to assist in the understanding of trends, assessment of past performance, and establishing future strategies.
+In terms of historical data, Oracle APEX is able to plot information to assist in the understanding of trends, assessment of past performance, and establishing future strategies.

 Some of the charts available in APEX include:

 - Event Drops